cbpmanoel/mgin-front/README.md

 # MGin Kiosk Frontend

-The **MGin Kiosk Frontend** is a Vue 3 application designed to provide a user-friendly interface for a food kiosk system.
-It connects to the **MGin Kiosk API** to fetch menu items, categories, and images, allowing users to browse products, manage their cart, and complete orders.
-Built with modern web technologies like **Vue 3**, **Tailwind CSS**, and **Vite**, the app ensures a fast, responsive, and visually appealing experience.
+The **MGin Kiosk Frontend** is a Vue 3 app for a food kiosk system.
+It connects to the **MGin Kiosk API** to display menu items, categories, and images, letting users browse, manage their cart, and place orders.
+Built with Vue 3, Tailwind CSS, and Vite, it offers a fast and responsive experience.

 ## Table of Contents